ethereum/fv-blog/_posts/2020-11-12-symbolic-execution-with-ds-test.md

 ## Finding Counterexamples

-Lets look at a more complex example, consider the following token contract:
+Let's look at a more complex example!
+Consider the following token contract:

 ```solidity
 pragma solidity ^0.6.12;